 Before our move towards home compostable packaging had been completed there was one last thing we needed to address.

 If you’ve placed an order recently you may have already noticed that we now no longer include plastic scoops inside the pouch.
 This was the last bit of plastic we had left in our business and decided that the most effective solution was to remove them entirely.

-Or alternatively, you can easily measure our your serving using tablespoons by following the instructions printed on the pack.
+Or alternatively, you can easily measure your serving using tablespoons by following the instructions printed on the pack.

-The scoops will take a while to phase out, especially in our international stores as we send stock over a few months in advance.
-But by this summer all of our products should be completely scoopless and Vivo Life will be entirely plastic free.
+By this summer all of our products should be completely scoopless and Vivo Life will be entirely plastic free.

 And the best part is that all of this could not have been done without you…

 We launched our 100% home compostable packaging last year but in order to get there we needed your help.

 As an independent business raising the funds we needed to launch our new packaging would have taken months, but we were determined to act on plastic straight away.
 So we created a Kickstarter campaign which allowed you to pre-order your favourite products in our brand new home compostable packaging.
 With that, we hit our target!

 Since then, we have been producing all of our products in our home compostable packaging and by placing any order on our website you are helping us make a massive change for our planet and go completely plastic free as soon as possible.